timaeusx/ds4400-gene-expression/README.md

 - Describe the experimental setup, including what models you are going to run, what parameters you plan to use, and what computing environment you will execute on.
 - Describe the problem setup (e.g., for neural networks, describe the network structure that you are going to use in the experiments).

+The dataset used was published by Golub et al. [1] and contains the genetic genetic data of 72 patients.

 In general, the dataset has the following features:
 - Gene Description
 - Gene Accession Number